Getting Started with ELITONE

 DAILY LOG: This daily log is a printable sheet to help you keep track of your treatments, leaks and pads used.
 It is encouraging to track your progress!

-We encourage you to try the GelPad in different positions (try an inch forward or an inch backwards) to find the spot most effective for you.
-Many women feel better contractions when the GelPad is fairly low on the pubic bone.
+We encourage you to try the GelPad in different positions (try an inch forward or an inch backward) to find the spot most effective for you.
+Many women feel better contractions when the GelPad is fairly low on the pubic bone (for the original Elitone).
 A good starting place is when the apex of the hole (top center opening) is right around the clitoris (just an anatomical landmark) so that the blue conductive areas are around and above the urethra.
+For the Elitone URGE, the placement does not matter as much because it goes deeper into the muscles and nerves surrounding the bladder.

 Everyone’s body reacts differently to the stimulus.
 We do encourage you to start at a comfortable level.
 That being said, for the device to be effective you should try to push yourself to the highest possible level you can tolerate.
 It should “almost” be uncomfortable, but not quite.
 There are 35 levels (within the 7 lights).
 We recommend a goal of getting to the 4th light or more.
 (We have seen women say the device didn’t work for them, only to find out they were only on the 2nd light…) See below Q&A for more tips.